 - Section 16 is an appendix that helps to clarify the effects of interactions between related attributes and their values. - Section 17 is an appendix that enumerates the subset of Printer attributes that form a generic directory schema.
 These attributes are useful when registering a Printer so that a client can find the Printer not just by name, but by filtered searches as well.

-- Section 18 is an appendix that provides a Change History summarizing the clarification additions 370 and changes from the IPP/1.0 "Model and Semantics" specification [IPP-MOD1.0] to make this IPP/1.1 documentthat might affect an implementation since the June 30, 1998 draft.
-372
+- Section 18 is an appendix summarizing the additions and changes from the IPP/1.0 "Model and Semantics" specification [IPP-MOD1.0] to make this IPP/1.1 document.

 1.1 Simplified Printing Model